-- Model (ALCRM), explained in more detail in Mark Brunnen's evidence. - 2.3.2 The Cambridgeshire Order provides a risk reduction (FWI) saving of 0.030.
-When considered with the Essex and Suffolk Orders, the cumulative risk reduction is 0.168. - 2.3.3 Across Anglia route in the financial year of 2016/2017, there were 567 recorded incidents of deliberate misuse/user human error, 79 near misses and 29 incidents of users not calling the signaller back when requested.
+- 2.3.1 Risks are not equally distributed amongst level crossings.
+The risk at each crossing is quantified using the All Level Crossing Risk Model (ALCRM), explained in more detail in Mark Brunnen's evidence. - 2.3.2 The total FWI attributable to the level crossings on Anglia route is 2.95, which is 25% of the overall national level crossing risk. - 2.3.3 Across Anglia route in the financial year of 2016/2017, there were 567 recorded incidents of deliberate misuse/user human error, 79 near misses and 29 incidents of users not calling the signaller back when requested.